 Whether you like it or not, it will be involved in your life.
 If it isn’t already.
 It’s like using Facebook, an action most of us make every day.
 There are thousands and thousands of machine learning algorithms running all-day-long on there.
 You probably don’t realise it, but they are continuous and they are useful.’

 Can you give us another example of machine learning working in the background?

 Dean: ‘Algorithms using machine learning, to generate more data using the data they already have, is popular.
 People upload pictures in their homes on Facebook, for instance.
 Pictures with their children or their dogs, sitting in the kitchen or living room.
 Very ordinary posts.
 Now say, over the last 5-10 years, you have taken a few photos in these rooms and posted them on your timeline.
 Well, Facebook has a massive database of all these pictures.
 Facebook (or rather the machine learning behind it) can actually work out that all these pictures are very close/similar.
 So what it can do is regenerate your whole room based on those pictures.

 Let’s say we took ten pictures of the room we are sitting in now.
-And these images were posted over however many years you have had a Facebook account.
-Facebook can use machine learning and basically regenerate this whole room in 3D.”
+And these images were posted over however many years you have had an account.
+Facebook can use machine learning and basically regenerate this whole room in 3D.’